MindCraft: How Concept Trees Take Shape In Deep Models: Methodology

 The only difference is the word change (powerful $\rightarrow$ powerless).
 By analyzing how this minimal intervention propagates through the network (see Figure~\ref{fig:overview}), we can observe where the model begins to treat the two inputs differently.
 Following prior work showing that the last token often best captures a model’s generative state~\citep{meng2022locating, zou2023representation}, we focus on the value representations of the final token in the sequence, denoted as $V_{L(\Delta x)}^{(-1)}$ and $V_{L}^{(-1)}$, where the superscript $-1$ indicates the last token in the sequence.
 Comparing these across layers reveals how the counterfactual difference evolves.

 Figure \ref{fig:motivation} shows the cosine similarity between the factual and counterfactual representations at each layer.
 In the early layers (roughly before layer 10), similarity remains high, meaning the network has not yet distinguished the two contexts.
-In mid-layers, however, similarity drops sharply (red bars), indicating a \textbf{sudden amplification of the conceptual difference}.
-Beyond these branching points, the representations stabilize again, converging toward a consistent trajectory in deeper layers.
+In mid-layers, however, similarity drops sharply (red bars), indicating a sudden amplification of the conceptual difference.
+Beyond these branching points, the